 If that doesn’t work, you should talk to your local HOA or local code enforcement.
 If you’re dealing with noise complaints, call the police.
 Having people who have reinforcements on hand can take care of issues along these lines.

-Should they continue, file a police report and get a lawyer.
-Suing them for harassment is an option, as is pressing charges.
+Should they continue, file a police report and get a lawyer?
+Suing irritating neighbors for harassment is an option, as is pressing charges.

 Let’s say that you moved into a neighborhood that’s friendly to just about everyone, except for you.
 They whisper about you, shun you, and maybe hurl a couple of rude comments too.
 They’re downright mean, and they want you to know that you are not welcome.
 What can you do?